sumanmukherjee03/practice-and-katas/k8s/CKA/06-kubelet.README.md

 for the kubelet - `--config`.
 Then in the config file you can setup the dir with the `staticPodPath` key/value pair.

 Static pods are reflected in the cluster state because the kubelet provides this information afterwards to the api-server.
-However the static pod definitions can be edited using kubectl outside the host where the pod manifest was placed for the kubelet of that host to pick up.
+However the static pod definitions can NOT be edited using kubectl outside the host where the pod manifest was placed for the kubelet of that host to pick up.
 Static pods are useful to deploy control plane components of a kubernetes cluster like controller-manager.yaml, api-server.yaml etc.
 Static pods are restarted by the kubelet if they crash.
 This mechanism is used by the kubeadm tool.